Matrix030/Matrix030/README.md

 * **QuantumHealthShield**: Post-quantum cryptography for medical records because...
 Okay this one was asked for by my professor

 ## When I'm Not Coding
-* Perfecting my Neovim config (again) - every keystroke should be beautiful and efficient
+* **Currently heavily invested in concurrency in Golang, CUDA and Python because prallelization and scalability is pretty cool**
 * Riceing my hyprland config until my desktop is a work of art for maximum throughput, just like my projects
-* **Currently heavily invested in concurrency in Golang, CUDA and Python because prallelization and scalability is pretty cool**
 * Reading research papers and then implementing them for the challenge

 ## Stack I Actually Use